victornas91/victornas91/README.md

 ---

 ### 🔭 Goals for 2022-26
-- Finish all the degrees I'm currenty pursuing (Bachelors of Science in Mathematics and Technologic Degree in Cloud Computing).
+- Finish all the degrees I'm currenty pursuing (Bachelors of Science in Mathematics and Technologist Degree in Cloud Computing).
 - Begin a Masters Degree and then a PhD in Mathematics (focusing on using equations to boost Machine Learning models) and Electrical Engineering (Embedded Systems).
-- Become an advanced programmer in C, C++, C#, Typescript and Python.
+- Become an advanced programmer in C, C++, C# and Python.
-- Learning how to build autonomous vehicles (rally cars, submarines)
-- Shows with drones!
-- Remaking retro consoles and games from scratch using modern approaches!
-- Work as Software Enginner with: Kernels, Embedded Software, Machine Learning and Games.
 - Get a job at: Apple, Canonical, Red Hat, NASA, Lockheed, Google, Tesla, Nintendo :D

 ---